5 Things to Look for in a Credit Card Fraud Detection Solution

 2. Experienced Fraud Analysts

 All the data in the world is meaningless without human interpretation.
 Fraud analysts play a critical role in a fraud detection solution, seeing the story behind the data.
 Instead of going through transactions to determine fraudulent activity (leave that to the software), fraud analysts use this information as research material to help develop automated fraud detection algorithms.
-Vantiv’s team of over 110 fraud analysts work around the clock tracking trends and performing system updates to optimize performance.
+Worldpay’s team of fraud analysts work around the clock tracking trends and performing system updates to optimize performance.

-2. Outlier Models
+3. Outlier Models

-3. Custom Rule Management
+4. Custom Rule Management

 Another important feature of a fraud detection solution is the ability to accommodate an institution’s specific policies and practices, without inconveniencing cardholders.
 An overzealous solution can do more harm than good; when valid transactions are denied due to overly strict fraud controls, cardholders tend to switch cards to ones they know will work.
-Vantiv’s solution has a 3:1 false positive ratio, keeping cardholders confident in using their institution’s card.
+Worldpay’s solution has a 3:1 false positive ratio, keeping cardholders confident in using their institution’s card.